IAU Working Rules

 12. The General Secretary shall maintain updated lists of all National, Individual Members and Junior Members, and shall make these available to the membership in electronic form.
 The procedures for dissemination of these lists shall be set by the General Secretary in such a way that the membership directory be properly protected against unintended or inappropriate use.

 Traditionally, the decisions and recommendations of the Union on scientific and organizational matters of general and significant importance are expressed in the Resolutions of the Union.
 In order for such Resolutions to carry appropriate weight in the international community, they should address astronomical matters of significant impact on the international society, or matters of international policy of significant importance for the international astronomical community as a whole.

 Resolutions should be adopted by the Union only after thorough preparation by the relevant bodies of the Union.
-The proposed resolution text should be essentially complete before the beginning of the General Assembly, to allow Individual and National Members time to study them before discussion and debate by the General Assembly.
+The proposed resolution text should be essentially complete before the beginning of the General Assembly, to allow Individual, Junior and National Members time to study them before discussion and debate by the General Assembly.
 The following procedures have been designed to accomplish this:

 13. Proposals for Resolutions to be adopted by the Union may be submitted by a National Member, by the Executive Committee, a Division, a Commission or a Working Group.
 They should address specific issues of the nature described above, define the objectives to be achieved, and describe the action(s) to be taken by the Officers, Executive Committee, or Divisions to achieve these objectives.